 In the face of intolerable injustice, my instinct is war.
 Had I not been a warrior I’d be either a crack whore or dead.
 The problem with being a warrior is that most situations call for finesse that I have the maturity to glean, but not the will to exercise.
 My trigger mouth is not the product of poor self-discipline.
 I say exactly what I mean, and I often intend to cause harm with my words.
-I have had countless moments on telephones with underpaid minions in corporations where I’ve been so incredibly inflammatory that they’ve hung up on me.
-I’ve said things to people in traffic that make me clutch at my own neck and writhe in shame.
+I have had countless moments on telephones with underpaid minions in corporations where I’m so incredibly inflammatory that they’ve hung up on me.
+I’ve said things to people in traffic that I flinch to recall.
 I’ve said even worse things to my husband and to my son.
 My mouth is nuclear.

-Then, one night, in my unrestrained grief, I inadvertently said to God, discussing my continual rage, “I want to hurt the pain.”
-The rage I fling like poo onto harmless strangers and onto ones I love, my rage is actually trying to hurt my own pain.
+One night, in my unrestrained grief, I inadvertently said to God, discussing my continual rage, “I want to hurt the pain.”
+The rage I fling like poo onto harmless strangers and onto ones I love, is me trying to hurt my own pain.
 I feel pain so I start swinging.

-I talk to God out loud and that night, the last sentence of my tirade was “I want to hurt the pain.”
-(My husband, who is sometimes with me during these events, will affirm he can see me talking but only I hear the other end of the conversation. ) The quality of God’s voice is unlike any other voice.
+The last sentence of my tirade was “I want to hurt the pain.”
+The quality of God’s voice is unlike any other voice.
 The Eternal voice is not emphatic.
 The voice employs no tactic.
 It is.
 God’s voice is utter, and when I hear it, I either repeat what God has said to me out loud so that I hear it over and over, or, in rare cases, I shut the fuck up.
 That night God made no reply at all.
 I stopped crying.
 I shut the fuck up.
-Because God, who of course is always sitting right there inside of my heart, knew that there was no need to say anything at all.
-God routinely does that – silences me.
-(It’s pretty hard to do!)
+Because God, sitting right there inside of my heart, knew that there was no need to say anything more.
+I want to cause pain because I am in pain, and there is no excuse for that choice.
+I’m not entitled.

 God did not give us all notification of God’s existence in order to enslave, humiliate, or condemn us.
 God came to distribute mercy, to intervene, to sow love.
 How do I know if someone knows God?
-I know NOTHING about morality.
-I know nothing about what that word even means.
-I know that someone knows God if they love, if they choose to love what they can, if they intervene to make peace, to cause clarity, I know they know God if love is what they will.
+Someone knows God if they love, if they choose to love what they can, if they intervene to make peace, to cause clarity, I know they know God if love is what they will.

 I do not know how God feels about what people do, although I suspect that the condition of our heart is far more complex than any of us has the capacity to understand.
 Certainly we are not called to adjudicate.
 It’s not my job to know God’s opinions about what people do.
 It is my job as an evangelist to know that God loves people.
 God’s love is entirely independent of what we do or do not do.
 We cannot cause God to love us.
 Nothing, nothing, not even presiding over Hitler-esque genocide, nothing at all can cause God not to love us.

-There is, I see, in so many parts of this world, the tyranny of evil people.
+I see, in so many parts of this world, the tyranny of evil people.
 They bang and crash around imposing their will upon women, upon children, upon the poor, upon the uneducated.
 They say they do such things because they have a right, or because they are right.
 Only one test is true.
 Is it love?
 I do not mean the kind of “love” that coddles and enables.
 That’s not love.
 Passion is not meant solely for war.
 It’s also meant for love.
 God’s passionate love is unequalled and would be utterly catastrophic to actually experience unmitigated, such is the strength of it – a nuclear bomb of hate is as innocuous as a sneeze compared to the unleashed, loving passion of God.
+I’ve seen plenty of hate, but the overwhelming majority of what I experience in my global travels is goodwill.
+Most people want to help me, want to make sure I get where I am going, get whatever it is I need.
+There is so much more love than there is hate.

 God’s mercy doesn’t need to be imposed or forced.
 Unlike the tyranny of imposed morality, mercy transcends all of that bullshit; mercy has a way of seeping under doorways, floating right across borders.
-Mercy has a way of unfettering barriers of religion and language.
-If in the darkness a hand reaches through, I always know if mercy is in that touch.
-If it is, then I reach back.
-Mercy listens, and when God speaks, the voice is embedded with mercy and unbreakable clarity.
-Never in my dialogues of the past 4 decades has there been a whiff of judgment in God’s voice.
+Mercy has a way of unfettering barriers of religion, custom, and language.
+In the solitude of my despair a hand reaches through and mercy is in that touch.
+I reach back.
+Mercy listens; mercy sees, mercy knows, and when God speaks, the voice is embedded with mercy and unbreakable clarity.
+Never in my dialogues with God of the past 4 decades has there been a whiff of judgment in God’s voice.
 Not once.
+There have been plenty of hard truths, but no condemnation.

 No one has God’s voice.
 No one but God.
 If you are not sure if it is God who is speaking, assume it is not God.
 God’s voice is unimpeachable.
 When God speaks to you, you will have no doubt at all.
 You can try to squirm around it, but you’ll know you’re just being a coward or a liar, because you’ll know, as you’ve always known, what is actually true.
 We are not here together to tell one another how to live.
 God will show us how to live.
 We are here to love all we can.
-God, in whatever form God shows to you, God will show you what love is, what it means, what it does, what it looks like.
+God, in whatever form God communicates Itself to you, God will show you what love is, what love means, what love does, what love looks like.
+Love is infinite in variety, its expressions are uncountable.
 God’s voice does not preach.
 There is no will inside of the voice of God other than love, the immutable will to love.

 I have two favorite poets, one is Rupert Brooke.
 The other is Pulitzer Prize winner Franz Wright with whom I corresponded when he was still alive.
 This is Franz’ poem: